CasualX/OpenPlugin/readme.txt

 2) How to install

-Once you have your OpenPlugin.dll get it into the hl2.exe process in whatever way you want.

-* Using Source engine's neat plugin system
-Add -insecure to your launch params, the plugin will bypass the check that disallows joining VAC secured servers.
+Once you have your OpenPlugin.dll, you need to load it using Source engine's neat plugin system Add -insecure to your launch params, the plugin will bypass the check that disallows joining VAC secured servers.
 Since Valve broke the signature of AnAkIn's previous version you can be pretty sure they don't actually like us doing it.
 USE AT YOUR OWN RISK!
 To have the engine automatically load the plugin on game launch, in put the .dll in tf\addons and create a new text file called OpenPlugin.vdf, in there paste: